 3. Sole traders Investing in plant and machinery and fixtures.

-When a sole trader invest in plant and machinery or fixtures, they can claim capital allowance (except if exempted from plant and machinery especially when they fall under buildings).
+When a sole trader invests in plant and machinery or fixtures, they can claim capital allowance (except if exempted from plant and machinery especially when they fall under buildings).

-For some capital investment, a sole trader could claim up to £200,000 per tax year if it qualify for annual investment allowance or the whole amount if it qualifies for first year allowance.
+For some capital investments, a sole trader could claim up to £200,000 per tax year if it qualifies for an annual investment allowance or the whole amount if it qualifies for a first-year allowance.

 All this amount spent would be used to reduce the tax for the period.

-Tax advice here is that sole traders should be strategic with their timing when investing in plant and machinery.
+Tax advice here is that sole traders should be strategic with their timing when investing in plants and machinery.

 4. Marriage Allowance for Sole traders and individuals